-Nestled in the hallowed halls of the Langham Hotel, the Artesian Bar has been hailed the ‘world’s best bar’ by Drinks International.
-Head Bartender, Alex Kratena, is a multi-award winning asset to the establishment, bringing influences and flavours from the many cultures he’s experienced to his unique mixology style.
+Nestled in the hallowed halls of the Langham Hotel, the Artesian Bar has previously been hailed the ‘world’s best bar’ by Drinks International.
 The delicious drinks available at the Artesian are subdivided into ‘classics’, ‘unfolding and exploring’ and ‘innovative’ categories.
 The ‘unfolding and exploring’ menu allows guests to sample the cutting edge creations Artesian has on offer.
 Try the Time, Space & Honey cocktail, comprising of Grey Goose vodka mixed with parsnips, honey and champagne.
 The ‘innovation’ menu pushes the cocktail frontier.
 Try the treacle cocktail that’s been designed to specifically complement the bar’s signature barbequed pork ribs.

 The Connaught Bar